-Many organizations engage private bus operators for the conveyance purpose of their employees, to and fro factory or office.
-What is the status of Bus transporter.
-Does CLRA Act comes into operation to have Registration certificate by Principal Employer and license by Transporter.
-If not under what statute all these activities are covered.
+Many organizations engage private bus operators for the conveyance purpose of their employees, to and fro the factory or office.
+What is the status of the Bus transporter?
+Does the CLRA Act come into operation to require a Registration certificate by the Principal Employer and a license by the Transporter?
+If not, under what statute are all these activities covered.

 From India, Hyderabad